xcratch/xcx-example/README.md

 node ./scripts/register.js --link --id=extensionID -C
 ```

-When you could not use Xcratch with some resone, you can register your extension to the normal "LLK/scratch-gui" with `--base=LLK`.
+When you could not use Xcratch with some reason, you can register your extension to the normal "LLK/scratch-gui" with `--base=LLK`.

 ```sh
 node ./scripts/register.js --id=extensionID -C --base=LLK